juanjocarin/juanjocarin.github.io/README.md

     Data Science - CONENTO - Madrid, Spain (remotely)

-    + Designed and implemented the ETL pipeline for a predictive model of traffic on major roads in Eastern Spain (a project for the Spanish government).
+    + Designed and implemented the ETL pipeline for a predictive model of traffic on the main roads in eastern Spain (a project for the Spanish government).

 + Jun.
 2014 - Sep.
 2014: RESEARCHER